San Francisco and Berkeley brace for politically-charged rallies

 "They're using her event as a platform... to invade our city and to physically clash with people they don't agree with," he told reporters earlier this week.

-Berkeley city officials passed a temporary rule to give police more power to confiscate weapons.
+Berkeley city officials passed a temporary rule to give police more power to ban weapons.

 "When you come dressed as a soldier with helmet, shield, weapons -- when you have flagpoles that you fashion as a spear, as a weapon -- you're not interested in free speech.
 You want a clash.
 You want a brawl, violent provocation.
 That's what we're working to prevent," Arreguin said.
 "We will not tolerate any violence on any side, left or right."